Skip to content

 Prepare your system to build packages from source

 As you participate more in R development, you will inevitably want to run development versions of other people’s packages, i.e. not the version available from CRAN.
-A typical way to do this is to install a package from GitHub with devtools::install_github("OWNER/REPO").
+A typical way to do this is to install a package from GitHub with pak::pak("OWNER/REPO").

 But, unlike using install.packages() and CRAN, you will be downloading and installing a source package, not a binary package.
 This means your system needs to be set up for building R packages.
 And, before long, you will need to build an R package with compiled code in it.